Issah45/Arraylang/README.md

-# Arraylang
+# New Arraylang
-In Arraylang, data is stored on a 16-bit 1 dimensional-stack (although it can be infinite with the `A` function).
+In New Arraylang, data is stored on a 16-bit 1 dimensional-stack (although it can be infinite with the `A` function).
 You can move through the stack and change values.
 Arraylang also has modes, which are used for loops, if statements, and variables\

 ## Commands
 `>` Moves to the next cell\